cedadev/jasmin-workshop/exercises/ex01/README.md

   ### Answers to questions

-> 1. What is different about server `login2.jasmin.ac.uk` compared to its sibling login servers?

-It provides a contingency option for users whose home network can't be configured to provide a forward and reverse DNS lookup.
-Details in the ["Check network details"](https://help.jasmin.ac.uk/article/190-check-network-details) help doc.
-If you're not sure what that means, please speak to your local IT support desk.

-> 2. How often is your home directory backed up?
+> 1. How often is your home directory backed up?
 How would you go about restoring files if you accidentally deleted something from your home directory?

 See [this article](https://help.jasmin.ac.uk/article/176-storage) about how you can restore data accidentally deleted from your home directory for up to a week.

-> 3. What shell is used by default on JASMIN?
+> 2. What shell is used by default on JASMIN?
 How can you tell?
 How would you customise your shell environment (e.g. aliases, environment variables)?

 You can check what shell is being used by checking the value of the `$SHELL` environment variable wherever you are logged in on JASMIN:
 ```